Demo starter files

-Firefox and Chrome have excellent grid inspectors in their developer tools.
-Firefox was the first to develop this tool, and Chrome was close behind.
+Firefox, Chrome and Safari have excellent grid inspectors in their developer tools.
+Firefox was the first to develop this tool, but all of them work well now.

 Open the inspector in the developer tools and select the element for any of the parent grid containers on this page.
 Look for a clickable flag next to the element in the DOM tree that says "grid".
 This will turn on an overlay that shows the grid.
 In Firefox, there is also a crosshatch icon next to the

 Once the overlay is turned on, switch from the "rules" tab over to the "layout" tab, and you can toggle checkboxes for other grid overlay settings, like line numbers and area names.